 That was a startling finding in a decade-old study from the NASD Investor Education Foundation, now called Finra.
 Victims of financial scams scored higher than non-victims on eight financial literacy questions.
 They were also better educated in a classic sense.

 Smart people dumb about money?
 How can that be?
 One answer is found in the psychological make-up of financially astute fraud victims.
 As a group, they tend to be more optimistic about the future and have more confidence in their ability to make wise decisions.
 Think dentist or doctor, both reputedly bad investors.
 Their confidence sets them up for a slick sales pitch.
+It might not even be about people being dumb about money.
+Sometimes people can be a little careless, and fraudsters can exploit that.
+In the process of cashing checks, people might forget an unused check on the table or leave a blank in the check, allowing fraudsters to misappropriate the check.
+However, banks nowadays tend to have a check cashing fraud prevention department that can help reduce these types of frauds.

 Of course, investment scams are different than a hacker locking up your digital information and demanding a ransom-or a hacker pulling your credit card data from a breach at, say, Target, where you just charged a new set of dishes.